blakerbuchanan/grapheqa_workspace/README.md

 # SemNav Project Workspace Configuration
 This repo does a few things:

 1) Provides instructions for how to set up a workspace on Ubuntu 20.04 to be able to run everything associated with our semantic navigation work.
+If you have a computer with a local Ubuntu 20.04 OS, you should start here.
+If you do not, see below.

 2) It provides tools that use Docker to set up and run the implementation at this link: https://github.com/blakerbuchanan/Hydra .
 This is a fork of the implementation at https://github.com/MIT-SPARK/Hydra, with modifications that support the "SemNav" project.